3 considerations for choosing a cat scratching post or scratcher

 Orientation

-A scratching post usually sits vertically or upright.
+Whether standing on it's own or attached to something else, a scratching post is usually oriented vertically or upright.
 Your cat reaches up on the post and pulls down on the scratch.

 Your cat may give you clues as to its preferred scratching orientation (e.g., a tendency to reach up and want to scratch the furniture/walls or reach out and scratch the carpet).